How Bone Densitometry Works & How We Save You Time & Money

 Learn MoreShow Less

-- Peripheral: Considerably smaller than central devices, peripheral devices, sometimes referred to as pDXA, are used to measure BMD in the wrists, heels, and fingers.
+- Peripheral: Considerably smaller than central devices, peripheral devices, sometimes referred to as pDXA, measure BMD in the wrists, heels, and fingers.
 They are portable and weigh around 60 pounds.

 Learn MoreShow Less